Code-Institute-Submissions/Hermeticpoet-milestone-project-2/testing.md

 ```

 3. When the game was near complete, for example, the game could be played perfectly well till the winning end point, I discovered a bug with the **Strict Mode**.
-    If a user made an error under while this mode was switched on the game should have ended.
-However, in my app, the error would show but then simon would
+    If a user made an error while this mode was switched on the game should have ended.
+However, in my app, the error would show but then simon would simply
-    repeat its sequence and game could continue.
+    repeat its sequence and the game would continue.
-  3 When examing what was happening "under the hood" through the use of **Dev Tools**, I also noticed that the game was going into an infinite loop when a player
+  3.1.
+When examing what was happening "under the hood" through the use of **Dev Tools**, I also noticed that the game was going into an infinite loop when a player
     made an error under strict mode conditions.
-The solution to this came after much heartache and ardous console logging, while also move around entire blocks of
+The solution to this came after much heartache and ardous console logging, while also moving around entire blocks of
     code to test it.
 I discussed this with my mentor Chris who advised me to continue shifting the code blocks in my conditional statements around one block at a
     time till I could see where the bug arose.
-I eventually found that order of my conditional statements was causing the error.
+I eventually found that the order of my conditional statements was causing the error.
 I therefore moved these around and
     the code worked without any errors or bugs:

 ```javascript